Cake Troubleshooting Guide

 How to prevent this in the future:

-1. Bake your cake layers a couple minutes longer, or until a toothpick comes out with a few moist crumbs.
+1. Bake your cake layers a couple of minutes longer, or until a toothpick comes out with a few moist crumbs.

-2. While it’s common practice to rotate cake pans part way through baking, if the oven door is slammed this can cause partially baked cake layers to sink in the middle.
+2. While it’s common practice to rotate cake pans partway through baking, if the oven door is slammed, this can cause partially baked cake layers to sink in the middle.
 If you need to rotate your pans, be sure to carefully close your oven door after doing so.

 3. Be sure to carefully read how much and what type of leavening agents a recipe calls for, and measure them precisely.
 The recipe might also be bad!
 If you try making it a few times and this still is happening, you may want to try a new recipe.